Skip to Content

 Overview

-Gabe Doble joined Dovel & Luner after graduating magna cum laude from Harvard Law School, where he served as Articles Co-Chair for the Harvard Law Review.
-He spent two years at the firm before leaving to clerk on the U.S. Court of Appeals for the First Circuit, and returned to the firm after his clerkship.
+Gabe joined Dovel & Luner after graduating magna cum laude from Harvard Law School, where he served as Articles Co-Chair for the Harvard Law Review.
+He spent two years at the firm before leaving to clerk on the U.S. Court of Appeals for the First Circuit, where he gained valuable insights into appellate review, and returned to the firm after his clerkship.

-When he is not thinking about the law, Gabe enjoys playing and coaching ultimate frisbee, hiking, snowboarding, playing board games, and traveling.
+When he is not thinking about the law, Gabe enjoys playing ultimate frisbee, hiking, snowboarding, playing board games, and traveling.

 Education